New Student and Family Programs

 The COB Center for Student Success is committed to encouraging personal and academic success for enrolled Pre-Business and Business majors.
 Our goals are to assist undergraduate students with making a successful transition to and establishing their place in the University and COB; to take responsibility for learning how to set academic, career, and personal goals and learning the strategies to achieve those goals; and to graduate in a timely manner by successfully meeting all major requirements.
 We provide services for current COB majors and minors.
 Each student is an important member of the COB community, and we want your experience here to be a successful one.

-CSULB students who are interested in declaring or those already majoring in Business or Pre-Business can make an appointment through the online CSULB Student Success Collaborative (SSC), in person at COB 100, or by calling (562) 985- 4514.
-The COB Center for Student Success also provides free group tutoring and a study area (when tutoring demand is low) for all undergraduate COB students through our COB Study Annex.
+CSULB students who are interested in declaring or those already majoring in Business or Pre-Business can make an appointment through the online through BeachConnect , in person at COB 100, or by calling (562) 985- 4514.
+The COB Center for Student Success also provides free tutoring for all undergraduate COB students through our COB Study Annex.
 The COB Study Annex is located in COB 126.
-For other services and information, you can visit our website.
+For other services and information, you can visit the COB Student Success Website.

 Engineering Student Success Center (ESSC)

-The Engineering Student Success Center (ESSC) provides comprehensive services to pre-College of Engineering (COE) majors as well as fully declared students.
+The Engineering Student Success Center (ESSC) provides comprehensive services to pre-College of Engineering (COE) majors, fully declared COE majors, and prospective students.
 The activities of ESSC encompass first-year experience programs for freshmen and incoming transfer students, academic advising by professional and peer advisors, the COE tutoring center, outreach and recruitment activities, and professional development and internship opportunities.
 The ESSC Advising Office provides academic advising services to pre-Engineering majors as well as providing GE support to the college’s fully declared students.
-Located in EN2-304, the advising office encourages students to make appointments or walk in for help from our professional advising staff.
+Located in EN2-304, the advising office encourages students to make appointments or walk-in for help from our professional advising staff.
 The COE Tutoring Center provides tutoring for all six COE departments.
-The COE Tutoring Center is open weekdays for appoints and walk-ins.
+The COE Tutoring Center is open weekdays for appointments and walk-ins.
 For additional information about ESSC services and appointments, visit CSULB COE website, call (562) 985-1800, or go to Engineering 2 (ENG 2) Room 304.

-College of Health and Human Services Academic Advising Center
+College of Health and Human Services (CHHS) Academic Advising Center

 The CHHS Academic Advising Center helps students make informed decisions about their academic, personal, and career goals.
 We provide professional academic advising for all CHHS discipline majors and minors, including General Education advising, degree requirements and options, course schedules, and graduation planning.
-Our Career Coordinator provides internship and career guidance to all CHHS pre-majors and declared students through workshops and career coaching.
-For services, hours contact information, and our Advising FAQ, visit Chhs advising website.
+For services, hours, contact information, and our Advising FAQ, visit the CHHS Advising website.
 During business hours, call (562) 985-2691, or go to Human Services & Design (HSD) Room 117.

 College of Natural Sciences and Mathematics’ Academic Advising Center